PaaulCB/worlds-rabbits/README.md

 ### Deployment

-- The site was deployed to GitHub pages.
+  The site was deployed to GitHub pages.
 The steps to deploy are as follows:

   1. In the GitHub repository, navigate to the Settings tab.

      ![Settings](assets/images/settings.jpg)

-  2. On the left menu go to **Pages**.
+  2. In the left menu go to **Pages**.

      ![Pages](assets/images/pages.jpg)